pflajszer/TrelloExportToObsidianKanbanBoard/README.md

 # TrelloExportToObsidianKanbanBoard

+## UPDATE 13.01.2024
+It's been brought to my attention that there's a better solution in place called [t2md](https://github.com/GSGBen/t2md).
+Therefore, I'm closing this repo for any further updates.

 A simple script allowing migrating Trello boards > lists > cards to markdown files supported by [Kanban extension in Obsidian](https://github.com/mgmeyers/obsidian-kanban).

 By all means, it's not perfect.
 A few issues I've noticed: